bob123456678/TrainControl/Readme.md

 **Limitations:**

 * Automatic layout download only works with CS2, not CS3 (static layout files can be used with CS3 if desired)
-* Central Station IP address must be manually entered (recommend configurating a static IP in your router)
+* Central Station IP address must be manually entered (recommend configuring a static IP in your router)

 **Layouts and the CS3**